DylanLawless/switzerlandomics.github.io/pitch_02.md

 **Genomic Vault** keeps one secure record under the patient’s control.

-* Long-term custody of raw files and derived sets in clinical formats
+* Long-term (+10 year) custody of raw files and derived sets in clinical formats
 * Private by default with explicit, logged sharing to named recipients
 * Standard delivery every time for clinics and research groups
 * SPHN-compliant RDF metadata for hospital integration